raffis/mongodb-query-exporter/README.md

 servers:
 - name: main
   uri: mongodb://localhost:27017
+aggregations:
+- database: mydb
+  collection: objects
+  servers: [main] #Can also be empty, if empty the metric will be used for every server defined
   metrics:
   - name: myapp_example_simplevalue_total
     type: gauge #Can also be empty, the default is gauge
-  servers: [main] #Can also be empty, if empty the metric will be used for every server defined
     help: 'Simple gauge metric'
     value: total
+    overrideEmpty: true # if an empty result set is returned..
+    emptyValue: 0       # create a metric with value 0
     labels: []
+    constLabels: []
+  cache: 0
   mode: pull
-  cache: 0
-  database: mydb
-  collection: objects
   pipeline: |
     [
       {"$count":"total"}
     ]
+- database: mydb
+  collection: queue
+  metrics:
   - name: myapp_example_processes_total
     type: gauge
     help: 'The total number of processes in a job queue'
     value: total
-  mode: push
     labels: [type,status]
-  constLabels:
+    constLabels: []
-    app: foo
-  database: mydb
-  collection: queue
+  mode: pull
   pipeline: |
     [
       {"$group": {